belavina/StatUtils/README.md

 $ curl -i "http://{{vm_host}}:9159/sysstats"
 ```

-On both platforms, `value` for harware type `cpu` or `memory` indicates the following:
+On both platforms, stats include the following performance indicators:

-- `cpu`: % Processor Time is the percentage of elapsed time that the processor spends to execute a non-Idle thread (CPU Utilization, see [Microsoft Docs](https://social.technet.microsoft.com/wiki/contents/articles/12984.understanding-processor-processor-time-and-process-processor-time.aspx))
+- cpu `utilization` — % Processor Time is the percentage of elapsed time that the processor spends to execute a non-Idle thread (CPU Utilization, see [Microsoft Docs](https://social.technet.microsoft.com/wiki/contents/articles/12984.understanding-processor-processor-time-and-process-processor-time.aspx))
-- `memory`: Memory Available in Bytes
+- memory `available` (in bytes)
+- disk `size`, `used` and `freeSpace` (all in bytes)

-For windows, `instanceName` indicates cpu instance or disk name if applicable;
+For windows, `instanceName` indicates cpu instance and `deviceID` stores disk drive letter:

 ```javascript
 {